 In 1887, the Dawes Act was passed, which provided for the dissolution of “Native American tribes as legal entities and the distribution of tribal lands.”

-Throughout the decades after, Native Americans were forced to assimilate into the country’s white society.
-They endured severe marginalization, including the formation of “assimilation” boarding schools where young Native Americans were forbidden from practicing their cultural traditions and forced to learn white customs.
+Throughout the following decades, Native Americans were forced to assimilate into the country’s white society.
+This included the formation of “assimilation” schools, where young Native Americans were forbidden from practicing their cultural traditions and forced to learn white customs.

 These schools were meant, as Carlisle Indian School founder Richard Henry Pratt put it, to “kill the Indian in him, and save the man.”
 It was a way to further strip Indigenous nations of their identities and their rights.